 The Shepherds’ Candle is the name of the third candle on the Advent wreath.
 It honors the first of many individuals who cheerfully spread the great news of the birth of the Savior.
 We are almost halfway done with the advent.

 Shout with excitement that Jesus is on the way!
-At Christmas, we always see and hear the word “joy” constantly.
+At Christmas, we see and hear the word “joy” constantly.
 The season’s message is that there should be joy for all people.
-For the third week of advent readings for candle lighting, the theme is joy.
+For the third week, the theme is joy.

 Candle of Joy Color: Pink